6 Ebook Landing Page Examples to Secure More Downloads (with Templates)

 Got an ebook you want to use for lead generation?
 Instead of adding a new page to your CMS and coding it manually, save time (and get a professionally designed page) with our ebook landing page templates.

 Each is fully customizable which allows you to add your own:

 The best part?
-You can use the same template as a landing page for other types of downloadable content—including whitepapers, industry reports, and guides.
-Just tweak the eBook landing page to match the content you’ve got on offer.
+You can use the same template as a landing page for other types of downloadable content—including white papers, industry reports, guides, and other lead magnets.
+Just tweak the ebook landing page to match the content you’ve got on offer.
 It’s that simple.